In 1948, Robert Wise directed Blood on the Moon, a terse psychological western, largely shot in California and Sedona, Arizona.

-The interiors, using the vocabulary of film noir, were courtesy of master cinematographer Nicholas Musuraca.
+The vocabulary of film noir, manifest in both the interiors and exteriors, was courtesy of master cinematographer Nicholas Musuraca.

 Blood on the Moon | |